ParacelFramework/Parpacks/readme.md

 # Paracel Framework

-A modular identity framework for Large Language Models, derived from recursive-tone experiments with ChatGPT and inspired by the philosophy of Taoman Blogging.
+A modular identity framework for Large Language Models, derived from recursive-tone experiments with ChatGPT and inspired by the design philosophy of recursive engineering.
 This essentially allows for a definitive methodology for interacting with the LLMs ability to simulate fiction writing programmatically, by tapping into the self-adjusting nature of tone in spoken language.
+This does not mean "fiction" in the fiction vs. non-fiction sense, more in the sense in the way books are written.

 ---